 "What the farmer does not know, he does not eat," is an old and admittedly rather rough saying.
 Surprisingly enough: it obviously has universal validity.
 Because it does not only refer to farmers, but to the majority of the population in this country, and the Germans focus not only on what they are used to when eating, but also when investing money.

-Actually, caution and a certain skepticism about new things are good qualities, even when investing money: after all, they protect people from some frivolity and especially from bad experiences with investment fraudsters.
-On the other hand, traditional ways of investing in view of the current low interest rate environment are one thing above all: a first-rate loss-maker!
+Actually, caution and a certain skepticism about new things are good qualities, even when investing: After all, they keep them People from some frivolity and even more so from bad experiences with investments.
+On the other hand, given the current environment of low interest rates, traditional ways of investing are above all one thing: a first-rate loss maker!

 Bank accounts and insurance: Germans' favorite forms of investment

 The books on the subject (advertising)

 Every quarter, the Deutsche Bundesbank publishes statistics on the form in which households in Germany hold and invest their financial assets.
 Almost 40 percent of private financial assets in Germany, and that is a total of more than 5,5 trillion euros, are in any bank account - be it giro, savings, overnight or fixed deposit accounts or even savings letters and savings contracts; the cash portion is likely to be negligible.
 Germans have invested almost the same amount of money in life and pension insurance or other private pension rights.
 Shares and investment funds add up to just around 20 percent.